 We set to work on your guitar or bass the moment you schedule an appointment.
-When booking, you will be asked some general information about the instrumet and the service requested; This info helps point us in the right direction.
-If necessary, we may follow up with you via email to request a photo or for further clarification.
+When booking, you will be asked some general information about the instrument and the service requested; This information helps point us in the right direction.
+If necessary, we may follow up via email to request photos or further information.

 Why We Charge A Bench Fee:

 We aim for the highest quality service; Quality work takes time.
 In order to return jobs promptly, the shop accepts a select number of appointments per day.
-Between discussion, evaluation, and research, we routinely spend anywhere from 30 minutes to 1 hour on an instrument even before the “real work” begins.
-We charge a bench fee so that we are not forced to compromise on the amount of time spent giving a thorough and honest appraisal of your instrument.
+Between correspondence, evaluation, and research, we routinely spend anywhere from 30 minutes to 1 hour on an instrument before the “real work” even begins.
+We charge a bench fee so that we are not forced to compromise on the effort spent giving a thorough examination.